 Comprehension Gone Horribly Wrong

 No one sets out to misunderstand what is happening while working in a high-risk, high-consequence environment.
 Yet it happens…a lot!
-Can someone look at something and not understand what they’re seeing?
+Can someone look at something and not understand the meaning of what they’re seeing?
 Yes!
-Can someone hear something and not understand what they hearing?
+Can someone hear something and not understand the meaning of what they hearing?
 Yes!
 It doesn’t take a stressful environment for this to happen.
 But stress, coupled with the perception of consequence, compounded by the compression of time and a sense of urgency to act, can accelerate your need to comprehend.
 This speeding up can lead the brain to take shortcuts.

 Complicating sensory integration, it is possible for you to look at something and, at the same time, have multiple conflicting inputs sent to the visual processor.
 For example, if you were asked to read and remember a list of seven words, in order, flashed on a screen one at a time, and each word stayed on the screen for 2 seconds.
 When it was done, you were asked to write down the seven words.